SamLee-dedeboy/graph_layout_GNN/readme.md

 ## Problem Formulation
 The goal of the project is to give scores on different layouts on the save graph, based on the graph connectivity features and the layout features.
-This is achieved by first generate a subgraph of the original $G$, and then use the $GAE$ model to reconstruct the original graph, using the node positions as node features.
+This is achieved by first generate a subgraph of the original graph, and then use the GAE model to reconstruct the original graph, using the node positions as node features.
 For mode detailed explanation, refer to `report.pdf`.

 ## Results
-Sections below presents the results of this project.
+Sections below presents the results of this p   roject.
 More detailed explanation and insights are described in Section 5 in `report.pdf`.
 ### Reconstruction Efficacy
 The efficacy of reconstructing adjacent matrix from node coordinates is not shown by previous studies.